nvbn/l9t/README.md

 ## Usage

 To use l9t you need to install [deno](https://deno.land/manual/getting_started/installation).
-To enable hot reloading you need to install [denon](https://github.com/denosaurs/denon).
+To enable hot reloading/watch mode you need to install [fswatch](https://github.com/emcrisostomo/fswatch).

 Then you can create a configuration: